UCSF-IGHS/duft-config/system/assets/model-introductions/public-health.md

-This AI model is designed to  interpret natural language questions and convert them into SQL queries for a given dataset.
-It enables you to explore data using plain English without needing to understand SQL syntax or database structure.
+This AI model is designed to interpret natural language questions and generate meaningful responses based on public health data.
+It enables researchers, policymakers, and practitioners to explore trends, identify gaps, and gain actionable insights — all through simple, conversational questions.

-The returned SQL will be highlighted in a separate text block allowing you to execute it in one click.
+Whether you're tracking disease patterns, analyzing intervention outcomes, or supporting evidence-based decision-making, this model helps translate complex data into clear, understandable answers.